SecondMuse is working towards the Sustainable Development Goals with the same approach we use to create positive changes in all of our work.

 The core mission at SecondMuse is to bring diverse communities together to build economies that benefit people and protect the planet.
 It’s a mission that directly aligns with the 2030 Sustainable Development Goals, which aim to “secure the well-being of people, economies, societies, and our planet.”

-“From building a thriving small-business community in Battle Creek, Michigan to tackling plastic pollution in South and Southeast Asia, we are doing our part to help the global community meet the Sustainable Development Goals,” explains co-CEO Carrie Freeman.
+“From supporting climate tech companies in New York to tackling plastic pollution in South and Southeast Asia, we are doing our part to help the global community meet the Sustainable Development Goals,” explains co-CEO Carrie Freeman.

 We know we can’t do this alone.
 We are working towards the Sustainable Development Goals with the same approach we use to create positive changes in all of our work.
-We always align strategic actors to work together around a common framework to achieve a collective goal.
+We connect Changemakers across the globe with people and institutions with the power to realize and amplify their visions for a more just and sustainable world, while building ecosystems that nurture connection and innovation.
 Below are all of our current work and how they create impact to meet the 2030 Sustainable Development Goals.

 Goal#3: Ensure healthy lives and promote well-being for all ages

-The Headstream program supports innovators designing anti-racist digital spaces that support the health and well-being of teens – particularly teens who are LGBTQIA, BIPOC, girls, and within those intersections.
-For example, one young entrepreneur is designing a positive affirmations community platform for Black youth.
+The Headstream program supports innovators designing anti-racist digital spaces that support the health and well-being of teens – particularly teens who are Black, Indigenous, Latinx, youth of color, LGTBQIA+ and the intersectionality of these identities.

 Goal #5: Achieve gender equality and empower all women and girls

-The Gender Equality in Tech (GET) Cities is an initiative designed to accelerate the representation and leadership of women in tech through the development of inclusive tech hubs across the United States – from supporting women taking their first college computing course to receiving their first round of funding.
-The initiative, which launched in Chicago in 2020, expanded to D.C. earlier this year and will announce a third city in coming months.
+Gender Equality in Tech (GET) Cities is an initiative designed to accelerate the representation and leadership of women, trans, and non-binary people in tech through the development of inclusive tech hubs across the United States – from supporting women taking their first college computing course to receive their first round of funding.
+The initiative, which launched in Chicago in 2020, expanded to D.C. and Miami in 2021.

 Goal#8: Promote sustained, inclusive, and sustainable economic growth, full and productive employment, and decent work for all